What Happens When There Is Sexual Tension Between Friends?

 You might think, “Friends don’t feel this way about each other.”
 Don’t be so sure.
 Lots of other people feel sexual attraction towards their friends.

-Different people might experience sexual tension in different ways – perhaps some people feel sexually attracted to one or more of their friends, but their friends don’t feel the same way, and so nothing happens, and nothing is said.
+Different people might experience sexual tension differently – perhaps some people feel sexually attracted to one or more of their friends.
+Still, their friends don’t feel the same way, and so nothing happens, and nothing is said.

 Some people might have experienced sexual tension so strongly with their friends that they’ve acted on it, and their friendship might have changed because of it.
 Whether friendship changes for the better or worse will depend on the two people involved, their friendship, and how they deal with what happened.